 A guided tour of our vineyards and winery, followed by an outdoor tasting of three wines (2 Reserva + 1 Signature Wine).
 Schedule your visit and pay online.

 A fun way to experience the vineyards, with a picnic in our vineyards.
 This option includes a specially prepared picnic basket filled with dried fruit, cheese, gourmet sandwiches, juice, cookies, seasonal fresh fruit, and of course a tasting of a Reserve wine.
-Wine glasses included (ONLY WITH RESERVATION 48 HOURS IN ADVANCE)
+Wine glasses included (ONLY WITH RESERVATION 48 HOURS IN ADVANCE).
+To reserve, click here

 For groups, we offer a traditional lunch served on Viña San Esteban’s terrace in the midst of the Paidahuén vineyards, with an unparalleled view of the valley and mountains.
-Includes a winery tour, premium tasting, and a hike to the petroglyphs (optional).
-Advance reservations required.
+Includes a winery tour and premium tasting.
+Advance reservations required at email@example.com

 The Paidahuén Archaeological Park is a national monument, known locally for its geological, archaeological, and, more recently, viticultural importance.
 This isolated hill is located on the northern bank of the Aconcagua River, in the town of San Esteban, Region V, Chile.

 At the top is a group of rocks engraved with petroglyphs, mysterious symbolic images that have been attributed to the pre-Columbian Aconcagua and Inca cultures.
 The oldest dates back more than 500 years.

 Mt.
 Paidahuén—or Tapihue, as it was originally called—is visited daily by students, tourists, and academics interested in studying this type of artwork to learn more about ancient civilizations and the strong influence of the Inca Empire in this area.